lnshewmo/MechaCar_Statistical_Analysis/README.md

 Figure 1:  t-test for all manufacturing lots and population mean

 ![ttest](https://github.com/lnshewmo/MechaCar_Statistical_Analysis/blob/main/images/PSI_ttest.png)

 The overall mean is not different from the population mean at a significance level of 0.05 but it is different at a significance level of 0.10.

 Figure 2:  t-test for Lot 1 and population mean

 ![ttest](https://github.com/lnshewmo/MechaCar_Statistical_Analysis/blob/main/images/lot1.png)

 Lot 1 mean is equivalent to the population mean.

 Figure 3:  t-test for Lot 2 and population mean

 ![ttest](https://github.com/lnshewmo/MechaCar_Statistical_Analysis/blob/main/images/lot2.png)

 Lot 2 mean is equal to the population mean.

 Figure 4:  t-test for Lot 3 and population mean

 ![ttest](https://github.com/lnshewmo/MechaCar_Statistical_Analysis/blob/main/images/lot3.png)

 Lot 3 is significantly different from the population mean as indicated by the p-value of 0.04168.
 This lot does not meet specification.

 ## Study Design: MechaCar vs Competition

+To design a study quantifying how the MechaCar performs against the competition, the first step is to define 'performance.'
+The study should have a defined central question.
+Next we can select what measures might affect performance, as well as determine what conditions should be held constant to reduce variation from external factors.
+Domain knowledge in the area of automobile engineering and manufacturing would better identify potential manufacturing measures and variables (horsepower, suspension, wheel diameter, engine size).
+From the business and consumer standpoint we can explore factors that can affect sales (MSRP, gas vs. electric, city and highway mpg, safety rating).

 -What metric or metrics are you going to test?
 -What is the null hypothesis or alternative hypothesis?